 Vectornator Tools Used: Free Hand Tool.

-The explosion of color with the 3D element of the art essentially spilling out of the iPad was something our team really loved.
-Fittingly, the mash-up of several different smaller illustrations into this larger collage-esque work is very engaging and fun to look at and, as a result, is appropriately titled “Big Bang."
+In this piece, our team loved the explosion of color with the 3D element of the art essentially spilling out of the iPad.
+Fittingly, the mash-up of several different smaller illustrations into this larger collage-esque work is very engaging and fun to look at.
+It is appropriately titled “Big Bang."

 Vectornator Tools Used: Free Hand Tool, Color Palette.